-David Shields is currently an Assistant Professor in the Graphic Design program at Old Dominion University, located in Norfolk, Virginia.
+David Shields is currently an Assistant Professor in the Graphic Design program at Texas A&M University–Corpus Christi.

 He holds a B.F.A. and M.F.A. in graphic design, and has been a working design professional since 1988, and design educator at the university level since 1992.
-Before joining the program at ODU, David was a Professor of Communication Design at Texas State University-San Marcos, where he taught courses in all areas and levels of the B.F.A. curriculum, with a special interest in foundations instruction, typography, book design, and portfolio development.
+Before joining the program at TAMUCC, David was an Associate Professor of Graphic Design at Old Dominion and a Professor of Communication Design at Texas State University-San Marcos, where he taught courses in all areas and levels of the B.F.A. curriculum, with a special interest in foundations instruction, typography, book design, and portfolio development.

 - Links below to RNR's site and the ODU student work archive